 Cholesterol: 385 mg

 Carbohydrates: 2 g

 Protein: 14 g

 Folate: 49 mcg

 Choline: 257.1 mg

 BEAT eggs, liquid, herb and salt and pepper in medium bowl until blended.
 ADD filling; mix well.

 HEAT butter in 6 to 8-inch nonstick omelet pan or skillet over medium heat until hot.
 POUR IN egg mixture; cook over low to medium heat until eggs are almost set, 8 to 10 minutes.

 REMOVE from heat.
 COVER and LET STAND until eggs are completely set and no visible liquid egg remains, 5 to 10 minutes.
 CUT into wedges.

-This unfolded Italian omelet is perfect for brunch or a quick weeknight dinner.
+This egg frittata recipe is perfect for brunch or a quick weeknight dinner.
 Fill with leftover cooked vegetables, potatoes or even rice.